ixa-ehu/ixa-pipe-nerc/README.md

 java -version
 ````

-You should now see that your JDK is 1.7
+You should now see that your JDK is 1.7 or 1.8.

 ### 2. Install MAVEN 3